cd-4/git-needy.nvim/README.md

   statuses = { "pending", "waiting" },
   -- Icon to display next to the number of pending workflows icon = "",
-  -- Severy limits that will change color of text severity_limits = {
+  -- Severity limits that will change color of text severity_limits = {
     low = 0,
     med = 2,